1International Morphological Centre, Repishheva 9-94, 197375, Saint Petersburg, Russia

 Raoof A., Henry RW, Reed RB.
 2007: Silicone Plastination of Biological Tissue: Room-temperature Technique DowTM/ Corcoran Technique and Products.
 J Int Soc Plastination 22:21-25.

 Smodlaka H, Reed RB, Latorre R, Lopez-Albors O, Hervas JM, Cuellar R, Henry RW.
-2005: Comparison of plastinated specimens prepared using six regimens.
+2006: Comparison of plastinated specimens prepared using six regimens.
+Abstract presented at The 13th International Conference on Plastination - Vienna, Austria, July 2 to 7, 2006.
 J Int Soc Plastination 21:22-23.

 Starchik D. 2014: Pros and cons of Room Temperature plastination technique.
+Abstract presented at The 17th International Conference on Plastination Saint Petersburg, Russia July 14-18, 2014.
 J Int Soc Plastination 26(1):49.

 von Hagens G. 1979b: Emulsifying resins for plastination.
 Der Praparator 25(2):43-50.